Distributed ammonia and sustainable fertilizer production

 - Nitrate fertilizer unit consisting of a nitric acid unit, ammonium nitrate, and other derivatives including calcium ammonium nitrate

-Reducing the carbon footprint in fertilizers with green ammonia
+Reducing the carbon footprint with green ammonia

-For a long time, the fertilizer industry has used the economy of scale benefits, building bigger, higher-capacity production facilities.
+For a long time, the fertilizer industry has used the economies of scale benefits, building bigger, higher-capacity production facilities.
 Today’s industry landscape, however, paints an alternative path forward: as the world transitions toward a zero-carbon economy, large-scale green projects cannot be rapidly implemented.
 That is because of limitations in renewable resource availability and the constraints on the production capacity of the electrolyzer.
 As a result, achieving economy of scale is a challenge when it comes to green fertilizer production.
-Furthermore, with the intermittent supply of renewables and high prices of energy and hydrogen storage, there are still challenges to be overcome before large-scale green ammonia production is realized efficiently and economically.
-The good news is that at small and mid-size scales, there are projects active today overcoming these economic hurdles.

 Reducing the environmental impact of fertilizers will continue to be an important topic as the world moves towards a more sustainable future.
 Existing environmental commitments and legislation are there to facilitate the energy transition.
 Ammonia is an essential building block for nitrates, and its demand will continue to grow with the growth of the world population that relies on fertilizers for food security.
 By using renewable energy for ammonia synthesis, the industry moves closer to a sustainable, carbon-free future of fertilizers.

-Check out our green ammonia projects in:
+- Check out our green ammonia projects in: USA Middle East Kenya Angola

 Resources: